DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

 Regarding claim 18: Claim 18 depends on claim 13, which defines a converging member, an output facet, and a coupling waveguide, as well as an array of a plurality of converging members, a plurality of output facets, and a plurality of coupling waveguides.
-It is therefore unclear if the array of a plurality of converging members and plurality of waveguides between the converging members and output facets are additional required elements or if they are the same as any or all of those defined in claim 13.
+Claim 13 also requires a second glass coupler body, and claim 18 requires at least one second glass coupler body, wherein the second glass coupler body has a plurality of elements.
+The redefining of a plurality of components with the same name is unclear because it creates antecedent basis issues and it is unclear whether they are additional components or a multiplication of those corresponding elements already defined in claim 13, as applicant suggests in remarks filed on 06 April, 2026.

 Note: The following rejections are based upon the claims as best understood by Examiner.